Alpha TV: History

 When the channel was called Skai TV, it was written using Greek letters.
 It was Latinized and changed to a blue font in 1999 when Tsotsoros bought it from Giannis Alafouzos.
 In September 1999, it became Alpha-Sky before changing to its present name in October of the same year.
 The logo was retained despite the changes in the channel's name.

-In 2006, the logo was changed to Alpha, the first letter of the Greek alphabet, to reflect the channel's popularity.
 The font letters in 2003 changed and a circle was added over Alpha, but the two As (alphas) remain.
-In 2005, a new version was introduced and is coloured with red.
-The logo was updated prior to the launch of the 2007-2008 season.
+In the 2005-2006 season, the logo was changed to Alpha, the first letter of the Greek alphabet, to reflect the channel's popularity.
+This season, a new version was introduced and is coloured with red.
+The logo was updated prior to the launch of the 2007–2008 season.

 In December 2008, Dimitris Kontominas sold a majority share (66.6%) of Alpha TV to Luxembourg media company RTL Group.
 Kontominas will continue to be involved with Alpha as he still owns 33.4% and has been named the president of the new holding company called Alpha Media Group.

 In March 2009, the company made significant changes to the news programming output.
-The afternoon news show has been cut to 15 minutes in duration and now airs at 13:00.
+The afternoon news show has been cut to 15 minutes in duration and now airs at 14:00.
 The main evening news has also moved from the highly competitive slot of 20:00 and instead broadcasts at 19:00.

 On 5 January 2012, RTL Group announced that they had reached an agreement to sell their share to minority owner Dimitris Kontominas, making him once again the full owner of the channel.
 The deal was finalized by the end of the first quarter of 2012.

 In the summer of 2018, some of its shows moved to Star Channel facilities and on October 30, the purchase of 50.1% of his shares by the Vardinogiannis group was announced, which later acquired the remaining shares, making him the full owner.

-In mid-2022, Primos Media, owned by an investment group in Luxembourg, acquired half of the channel's shares, with the other half and management remaining with the Vardinogiannis group.
+In mid-2022, Primos Media, owned by an investment group in Luxembourg, acquired half of the channel's shares, which was later sold to United Group, with the other half and management remaining with the Vardinogiannis group.